lablup/raftify/DEVELOPMENT.md

 You can build Raftify with the following features.

-By enabling or disabling the features below, you can include only the essential dependencies and source code in the build.
+By enabling or disabling the features below, you can include only the necessary dependencies and source code in the build.

 - `inmemory_storage`: In-memory log storage.
 - `heed_storage`: [Heed](https://github.com/meilisearch/heed) log storage.